TechYeeXiong/FileSharesAndPermissoins/README.md

 <img src="https://i.imgur.com/enWYm4I.jpg" height="80%" width="80%" alt="Make the DC1 into a static ip address"/>
 </p>
 <p>
 In DC1, reset a normal user's account.
 After resetting, log into the user with Client1's pc.
-In DC1, go to C:\drive; create 4 folders named "read-access", "write-access", "no-access", and "accounting".
+In DC1, go to C:\drive; create 4 folders named "read-access", "write-access", and "no-access".
 </p>
 <br />